Design Thinking in Planning Interest Group

 About / History

-The American Planning Association's Design Thinking in Planning Interest Group birthed from an APA Learn Design Thinking Series in 2022 taught by Thomas Fisher (University of Minnesota) where we, as Planners, can explore integrating Design Thinking perspectives, principles, and practices in our planning efforts as a way to be relevant to the constant changes in our communities.
-COVID-19 was the context we spoke throughout the course.
-Participants from this course recognized this course content as essential towards advancing a more human-centered and equitable approach in the field of Planning.
+The American Planning Association's Design Thinking in Planning Interest Group was birthed from the Design Thinking Series in 2022 taught by Thomas Fisher (University of Minnesota) where we, as Planners, can explore integrating Design Thinking perspectives, principles, and practices in our planning efforts as a way to be relevant to the constant changes in our communities.
+COVID-19 was the context we spoke about throughout the course.
+Participants from this course recognized this course content as essential for advancing a more human-centered and equitable approach in the field of Planning.

 Vision Statement:

-To serve as the American Planning Association's premier hub related to the topic-intersection between Planning and Design Thinking promoting human-centeredness in the Planning discipline to improve community engagement practices, collaboration, and planning transparency that results in human-centered planning, policies, and investments.
+To serve as the American Planning Association's premier hub on the intersection between Planning and Design Thinking, promoting human-centeredness in the Planning discipline to improve community engagement practices, collaboration, and planning transparency, resulting in human-centered planning, policies, and investments.

 Mission Statement: